wso2-incubator/wso2-engineering-efficiency/OpenPR/README.md

 # Dashboard Implementation

 1. First you have to add the OpenPRAnalysis folder into your your php server directory. (/opt/lampp/htdocs)
 	*** Ensure your pc have xampp

 2. Then you have to add database url, username and password in db.php file.

-3.In your browser redirect to OpenPRAnalysis folder by localhost/OpenPRAnalysis , There your dashboard display.
+3. In your browser redirect to OpenPRAnalysis folder by localhost/OpenPRAnalysis , There your dashboard display.